di-unipi-socc/TosKeriser/README.md

 tosker thinking.completed.csar create start
 ```

-Now thinking is deployed and it is possible to access it on the url `http://localhost:8080`.
+Now thinking is deployed and it is possible to access it on the URL `http://localhost:8080`.

 Instead to stop and delete the application run:
 ```